Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: Introduction

+In $\mathbb{R}^4_1$, is the embeddedness condition still a strong restriction on the existence of global examples?
+The answer is negative.

+From Section~6 to Section~8 we generalize classical minimal surfaces like the catenoid, the helicoid, the Enneper surface, and Jorge-Meeks' $k$-noids.
+Each class includes embedded examples in $\mathbb{R}^4_1$.
+Thus embeddedness is not so restrictive for stationary surfaces in $\mathbb{R}^4_1$.
+In particular, many uniqueness theorems for completely embedded minimal surfaces in $\mathbb{R}^3$ do not generalize to our case.
+As to Schoen's theorem, this is shown by our Example~\ref{exa-graph2} which is a graph over a punctured plane; for Lopez-Ros theorem and Meeks-Rosenberg theorem, this is shown by the existence of embedded Enneper type surfaces (see Example~\ref{exa-enneper} and Proposition~\ref{prop-enneper}).

-The reader might think that in such a codimension-2 case it is easy to deform any surface and avoid self-intersection.
-But one should keep in mind of the other restrictions such as being spacelike and complete.
-Besides that, transversal intersection is still possible which could not be eliminated by small perturbation.
+The reader might think that in such a codimension-2 case it would be easy to deform any surface and avoid self-intersection.
+But one should keep in mind that stationary surfaces are rigid objects whose global behavior is determined by a small piece.
+Even though one can deform it locally, there are strong global restrictions such as being spacelike and complete.
+Besides these considerations, transversal intersection is still possible which could not be eliminated by small perturbation.
 Thus the existence of many complete and embedded examples in $\mathbb{R}^4_1$ is a non-trivial fact.
-It is a very interesting question whether one can establish some similar uniqueness theorem under the assumption of embedding in this new context.
-See discussions in Section~9 among other open problems. \\
+It is a very interesting question whether one can establish some uniqueness theorem under the assumption of embedding in this new context.
+See discussions in Section~9 among other open problems.

+It is worth pointing out that, at the beginning the classical theory of minimal surfaces motivated the generalization to other manifolds, like a series works on minimal surfaces and CMC surfaces in $S^2\times\mathbb{R}, H^2\times\mathbb{R}$, and other homogeneous 3-manifolds \cite{Rosenberg, Meeks4, Daniel}; however, at a later stage, this development might provide new insight and tools for the original topics in $\mathbb{R}^3$.
+One evidence is the recent work by Hoffman, Traizet, and White \cite{Hoffman1, Hoffman2}.
+In these two preprints, based on the properties of helicoidal minimal surfaces in $S^2\times\mathbb{R}$, they are able to construct helicoidal minimal surfaces in $\mathbb{R}^3$ with prescribed genus.
+Our hope is that the study of stationary surfaces in $\mathbb{R}^4_1$ might reward us in a similar manner in the future.\\